Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing: Results

+To evaluate our accelerator architecture illustrated in Fig.~\ref{fig:klimaXOR}, we designed and simulated an architecture implementation using TaO$_x$ RRAM crossbar arrays realized in a 28 nm CMOS process.
+For the simulations, we have derived latency and energy models from detailed circuit simulations and have evaluated them using activity simulations for the different SAT instances in Fig.~\ref{fig1}.
+As our architecture supports both XOR and CNF clauses, we compare the CNF and XNF representations for the same problems on the same accelerator architecture to highlight the advantages for IMC accelerators of converting CNF instances to XNF instances.
+Figure~\ref{fig4}a shows the average area advantage of XNF representations over CNF representations.
+We define the area advantage as $\text{A}_\text{XNF}/\text{A}_\text{CNF}$, where $\text{A}$ is the number of memory cells in the crossbar arrays required for a given benchmarking instance.
+We find that XNF representations provide a $(12.2\pm4.7)\times$ average area advantage for the crossbar arrays due to there being a reduced number of variables and clauses.
+This significantly reduces the footprint, thereby enhancing the cost-effectiveness, scalability, and energy efficiency of the accelerator.
 Figure~\ref{fig4}b shows the average energy per iteration of the WalkSAT-XNF heuristic.
-The median energy uptake for the XNF representation is 36 pJ (interquartile range (IQR): 46 pJ) compared to 107 pJ (IQR: 119 pJ) for the CNF representation, thereby achieving a $\sim$3$\times$ improvement in energy efficiency.
+The median energy uptake for the XNF representation is 36 pJ (interquartile range (IQR): 47 pJ) compared to 107 pJ (IQR: 119 pJ) for the CNF representation, thereby achieving a $\sim$3$\times$ improvement in energy efficiency.
 Figure~\ref{fig4}c provides a breakdown of energy consumption across hardware components for a McEliece instance.
-For the CNF representation with 174 variables and 623 clauses, the average energy per iteration is $\sim$100 pJ.
+For the CNF representation with 174 variables and 623 clauses, the average energy per iteration is $\sim$90 pJ.
 Here, the majority of energy is consumed by the circuits responsible for generating the Gaussian noise signal (PRNG, $\sim$80\%), while the second-largest contributor (the clause evaluation array) accounts for only $\sim$9\% of the energy uptake.
-The make and break computation array, the evaluation circuits, and the WTA combined contribute to $\sim$10\% of the energy consumption.
+The make and break computation array, the evaluation circuits, and the WTA circuit combined contribute to $\sim$10\% of the energy consumption.
 For the XNF representation with 32 variables and 96 clauses (13 of which are XOR clauses), energy consumption drops to $\sim$33 pJ, that is, only a third of the CNF instance.
 Moreover, we find that the relative energy contributions between the two representations are notably different as approximately a third of the energy consumption of the XNF representation is dedicated to the clause evaluation circuits.
 The XOR clause evaluation is energetically more expensive, which accounts for 93\% of the energy uptake of the evaluation circuits.
+Figure~\ref{fig4}d shows a comparison of this breakdown for a 16-bit MDP instance.
+The XNF representation shows lower relative energy consumption by the evaluation circuits compared to Fig.~\ref{fig4}c, due to a lower XOR-to-CNF clause ratio (7\% in the MDP instance versus 23\% in the McEliece instance).
+Overall, while an XNF representation significantly reduces energy consumption, it introduces a trade-off: problem size reduction increases the number of XOR clauses which are more energy-intensive to evaluate.